You are here: Programs & Courses » Executive MBA Programs for Senior Managers and Executives

-More than 60% of our Executive MBA alumni changed jobs (within or outside their company) during the program
+More than 75% of our Executive MBA alumni changed jobs (within or outside their company) one year after graduation

-Salary increase of more than 45% three years after graduation for the alumni of our EMBA programs according to the Financial Times EMBA ranking
+Salary increase of more than 80% one year after graduation for the alumni of the ESSEC & MANNHEIM Executive MBA

 “I had gained a lot of professional experience and knowledge throughout my career by my mid-40s.
 However, this was purely practical experience—sometimes also due to an element of intuition, but only marginally due to specialist knowledge.
 I lacked the basics, the theory, which is critical when you’re up against younger, well-trained people.
-In the longer term, I would continue focusing on a leadership position in strategic development.
-I feel I am well enough prepared for this now.
 Although it’s been a very intensive period, I’m hugely satisfied.”

 Jens Grüneklee, now Corporate Development / M&A EMEA, Gates Corporation, was completing the ESSEC & MANNHEIM Executive MBA program at Mannheim Business School at the time of this interview.
 He graduated in 2019.